-Here are six steps you should take if you can’t pay a tax bill:
+Here are six steps you should take if you can’t pay your income tax liability:

 1. File Your Tax Return

-Plus, you will be charged a failure-to-file penalty of 5 percent on the amount you owe for each month your return is late, Smith said.
-The penalty won’t exceed 25 percent of what you owe, however.
+Plus, you could be charged a failure-to-file penalty of 5% on the amount you owe for each month your return is late, Smith said.
+The penalty won’t exceed 25% of what you owe, however.

-For those who file but don’t pay, the IRS will enact a smaller penalty of 0.5 percent on what you owe each month until you pay in full.
+For those who file but don’t pay, the IRS will enact a smaller penalty of 0.5% on what you owe each month until you pay in full.
 By filing, you give yourself more time to pay with a reduced penalty, which ultimately saves you money.

 In either case, though, you will be charged interest on the amount you owe.
-The rate, which compounds daily, is determined quarterly and is based on the federal short-term rate plus 3 percent.
+The rate, which compounds daily, is determined quarterly and is based on the federal short-term rate plus 3%.